minesworld/ssh2/README.md

   <pre>
   Exec           The client will create a 'session' and do an 'exec' on the server.
 Thus stdin, stdout and stderr
                  are streams which can be tested.

-                 Parameters have to follow

-                               CLIENT                                SERVER
-                 ( i:generator,o:verifier,e:verifier )<->( i:verifier,o:generator,e:generator )
+The format of ( CLIENT)<->( SERVER ) parameters are ( i:generator,o:verifier,e:verifier )<->( i:verifier,o:generator,e:generator )

-                 format.
                  If a stream (i,o,e) is used there must be on the sending side the generator, on the receiving side the verifier.

   ForwardOut     The client will create a 'forwardOut' which results in a 'tcpip' request on the server.
 This
                  stdin and stdout are stremas which can be tested.

-                 Parameters have to follow

-                               CLIENT                                SERVER
-                 ( i:generator,o:verifier )<->( i:verifier,o:generator )
+The Format of ( CLIENT )<->( SERVER ) parameters are ( i:generator,o:verifier )<->( i:verifier,o:generator )

-                 format.
                  If a stream (i,o) is used there must be on the sending side the generator, on the receiving side the verifier.

 Verifiers: